A Sampling of Great Public Golf Courses in Florida

 From Key West to Pensacola, Florida occupies 54,253 square miles of diverse topography, making the state a great place for golfers with varied tastes.
 From the windswept, low-lying coastal areas in the southern part of the peninsula to the rolling hills of Central and North Florida, you’ll find more than 1,400 golf courses.
 And thanks to our temperate climate, many of these courses are open year ‘round.

 With so many choices, the problem isn’t finding a golf course – it’s choosing a course that suits you.
-To guide you on your next Florida golf trip, I’ve created my list of Top Public Golf Courses in Florida.
+To guide you on your next Florida golf trip, I’ve created a list of some of my favorite public golf courses in Florida.

 My compilation of public, non-resort golf courses is based on personal experience and the respected opinions of fellow PGA professionals.
-There are other top Florida public golf courses to try outside my top 10.
+And, of course, there are other great public golf courses to try besides these.
 I encourage you to try to play them all.

 Located in Brooksville, an hour north of Tampa International Airport, World Woods is one of the top public golf courses in Florida and a golfer’s paradise.
 This Tom Fazio-designed complex is in a natural setting with no adjacent homes.